sahilchandane/Hospital-Emergency-rRoom-Analytic/README.md

 # Hospital-Emergency-rRoom-Analytic
-project focuses on analyzing Emergency Room  operations and patient performance metrics using Power BI to support data-driven healthcare decision-making.
-The dashboard was developed using a dataset patient records  providing insights into patient flow, waiting times, satisfaction levels, admissions, referrals, and departmental performance.
+##Project Objective
+To develop an interactive Power BI dashboard for analyzing Emergency Room  patient data, tracking operational KPIs such as patient volume, wait time, satisfaction score, admissions, and referrals.
+The objective is to leverage data analytics and DAX-driven insights to optimize resource allocation, improve service efficiency, and support data-driven healthcare decision-making.